odoo/documentation/content/applications/marketing/events/create_events.rst

 .. tip::
    Sending emails from Odoo is subject to a daily limit, which, by default, is 200.
-To learn more about daily limits, visit the :ref:`email_communication/daily_limit_mail` documentation.
+To learn more about daily limits, visit the :ref:`email-issues-outgoing-delivery-failure-messages-limit` documentation.

 .. seealso::
    :doc:`track_manage_talks`